PINE BUSH CENTRAL SCHOOL DISTRICT

 - Students may also be disciplined for conduct occurring off school premises (including where actions were precipitated by actions on school premises) which negatively impacts the health, safety, and/or welfare of students or staff in the Pine Bush Central School District.
 This would include, but not be limited to, for example, threatening or assaulting another student or staff member off school premises.

 - Engage in cyberbullying which is harassment or bullying that occurs through any form of electronic communication, (Ed.
-Law §11) including, but not limited to, cell phones, computers, and tablets, or other communication tools, including social media sites, text messages, chat rooms, and websites.
+Law §11) including, but not limited to, cell phones, computers, and tablets, or other communication tools, including social media sites, text messages, chat rooms, and websites and virtual classrooms.

 Cell Phones and Other Communication Devices

 Cell phones and communication devices are valuable and sometimes necessary tools, however, these devices are not needed for use in school.
 If a student decides to carry a communication device, these devices are to be turned OFF and kept out of sight throughout the school day.
 Students who possess communication devices shall assume responsibility for their care.
 Each building principal will be responsible for informing all students and their parents of the grade level regulations regarding cell phone and wireless communication devices.

 All students are expected to promptly report violations of the Code of Conduct to a teacher, guidance counselor, the building principal or his/her designee.
 Any student observing a student possessing a weapon, alcohol, or illegal substance on school property or at a school function shall report this information immediately to a teacher, the building principal, the principal’s designee, or the superintendent.
 District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the Code of Conduct to his/her supervisor, who shall impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.